 Compliance with this Policy helps the University to achieve two goals:

 - Improve the successful delivery of University communications to all faculty, staff, patients and students

 - Reduce the risk of University data classified as High Risk going through email systems not managed by the University

 This policy applies to everyone who is provided email services managed by or for the University of Rochester including, but not limited to, University faculty and visiting faculty, physicians, staff, students, contractors, consultants, volunteers, and guests, any one of which being referred to as a “user” in this policy.

 A. Use of Email Accounts

-The University currently provides email services to all students.
-Student use of email is subject to the student conduct codes, as well as this policy, the University’s Information Technology Policy and the University’s Acceptable Use Policy.
+The University currently provides email services to all students including non-matriculated students.
+Student use of email is subject to the student conduct codes, as well as this Policy, the University’s Information Technology Policy and the University’s Acceptable Use Policy.

 B. Official Email Address